ibm-cloud-docs/EventStreams/restricting_access_enterprise.md

 ### Updating the network configuration
 {: #update_endpoints}

-You are also able to switch the endpoints that your Enterprise cluster uses after provisioning.
+You can also switch the endpoints that your Enterprise cluster uses after provisioning.
 To do this, use the following CLI commands:

 To migrate directly from public or private to public-and-private endpoints: